 HOW TO MAKE THE MINI YORKSHIRE PUDDINGS

-I find that, left hanging around for too long makes them pretty boring, as they won’t be nice and crispy anymore.
+I find that, left hanging around for too long makes them pretty soggy and sad looking, as they won’t be nice and crispy anymore.
 So, now let’s get the party started, time to show off these little beauties!

 If you’ve liked these MINI YORKSHIRE PUDDING CANAPES or any other recipe on the blog, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.